Spencer Torkelson Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 20th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Royals pitching staff ranks 20th in MLB.

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.17).
+- The Royals have a 5.10 team ERA that ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to surrender 86 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- The Royals rank 19th in baseball in home runs surrendered (86 total, 1.2 per game).

-- Lynch (0-3) gets the starting nod for the Royals in his fifth start of the season.
-He's put together a 5.79 ERA in 23 1/3 innings pitched, with 20 strikeouts.

-- In his most recent time out on Thursday against the Cincinnati Reds, the lefty threw seven innings, giving up seven earned runs while surrendering seven hits.
+- In his last time out on Saturday against the Los Angeles Angels, the righty went 5 1/3 innings, allowing two earned runs while surrendering eight hits.

-- The 26-year-old has an ERA of 5.79, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents are hitting .277 against him.
+- In 14 games this season, the 26-year-old has amassed a 6.33 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.